mavjav-edu/pcc/chapter_10/README.md

 <span id="ch10exe12"></span>**10-12.
 Favorite Number Remembered:**
-Combine the two programs from [Exercise 10-11](#ch10exe11) into one file.
-If the number is already stored, report the favorite number to the user.
-If not, prompt for the user’s favorite number and store it in a file.
+Combine the two programs from [Exercise 10-11](#ch10exe11) into one script.
+If the specified number is already stored, report the favorite number to the user.
+If not, prompt for the user’s favorite number and store it by appending to the JSON file.
 Run the program twice to see that it works.

 <span id="ch10exe13"></span>**10-13.
 Verify User:** The final listing
 for *remember_me.py* assumes either that the user has already entered